 VAL UE augmented spatial map: spatial map augmented with VAL UE information.

+Spatial anchor map: Combine the spatial anchor information with the spatial map information.

 For the purposes of the present document, the following terms given in 3GPP TS 22.156 [2] apply: